 We had to ski Stowe’s famed Front Four trails—known throughout New England as some of the steepest, most challenging terrain.
 National and Liftline are certainly steep, but Goat and Starr are still more precipitous and narrower.
 In fact, these paths are not accessible to the grooming fleet, and certainly not recommended to any but the most advanced skier.

-At lunchtime we discovered another superior eatery, this one high atop Mt.
+Cliffside at lunchtime – we discovered another superior eatery, this one high atop Mt.
 Mansfield and reached only by gondola.
 It is located at the base of a sheer wall of granite, and aptly named The Cliff House.
 We selected from a gourmet menu of cheesy fondue, creative homemade <soups, sandwiches and salads, and the alpine view is always on the appetizing menu.

 As a fortuitous end to our weekend, we were snowed-in Sunday night.
 That would never happen in New Orleans!
 And what better place to be held captive than the postcard perfect town of Stowe during a good ol’ fashion New England blizzard?
 We gleefully hid away from the real world for an extra night at the classic and well appointed Green Mountain Inn.

-Skip New Orleans, head to Vermont for a new twist on Mardi Gras.
+Skip New Orleans, or Key West, head to Vermont for a new twist on Mardi Gras.
 You will grab plenty of beads, and get fresh tracks at Stowe, Smuggs, Jay, Sugarbush or Bolton.

 If You Go to Mardi Gras in Vermont: